demizer/gds/doc/spec.rst

 Goals
 -----

+1. **Simple**

-1. Simple: Provide a simple documentated interface for easily syncing files to multiple dissimilar storage devices.
+   Provide a simple documentated interface for easily syncing files to multiple dissimilar storage devices.

+#. **Do one thing**

-#.
-Do one thing: Sync files to multiple dissimilar mounted storage devices (in
-   parrellel if the user desires).
+   Sync files to multiple dissimilar mounted storage devices (in parrellel if the user desires).

+#. **Correctness**

-#.
-Strong emphasis on correctness: Make sure the file on the destination
-   matches the source.
+   Make sure the file on the destination matches the source.

+#. **Easy recovery**

-#.
-Easy recovery: The files stored in the backup device can be restored using
-   standard file copy mechanisms.
+   The files stored in the backup device can be restored using standard file copy mechanisms.

 -------
 Support